Ink Tank Vs Ink Cartridge: Battle Of The Printers

-Ink tanks do not contain an inbuilt print head like cartridge models, and instead utilise an integrated bulk ink system.
-This means that ink is supplied continuously to the printer from an ink tank within the printer itself.
-This negates the need for replacement ink cartridges – simply top up the tanks with ink from ink bottles.
+Ink tanks or 'integrated bulk ink systems' are refillable ink printers that do not contain an inbuilt print head like ink cartridge printer models.
+Instead, they utilise an integrated bulk ink system.
+This means that printer ink is supplied continuously to the printer from the printers built-in ink tank.
+This negates the need for replacement ink cartridges.
+Just simply top up the tanks with ink from genuine ink bottles.

 The video below shows how easy it is to refill an ink tank.